Kanishk-Dendukuri/Portfolio/README.md

 ![Simulator Screen Shot - iPhone 8 Plus - 2021-02-24 at 12 34 34](https://user-images.githubusercontent.com/65775557/161876555-7b8c6a95-9508-490b-a6d7-49e3a4e8c980.png)
 ![Simulator Screen Shot - iPhone 8 Plus - 2021-02-24 at 12 34 38](https://user-images.githubusercontent.com/65775557/161876556-fbd02510-a49e-4190-8e6e-f530dc6ca7b4.png)

 After learning some basic spritekit I decided to work on a level based platformer with a couple of my friends.
-I maninly worked on making level design ideas and implementing it to the game so that it draws the most out of the games movement mechanics.
-I also worked on the simple ui which takes the player from the menu to the levels.
-At the end of the project I added the timer feature which tracks the fastest time the player has on each level.
-I also made the launch trailer for the game which will help us reach more player.
+The game is called [Astro Portal]().
+Astro Portal is a platformer on the iOS app store.
+It is avaiable for iPhone, iPad, and has keyboard control support for macs with Apple Silicon chips.
+While making the game I learned how design levels in such a way that it maximizes the game mechanics.
+We also released two additional updates after the initial release on the App Store where we fixed bugs, reworked movement mechinacs to be more user-friendly, added a personal best system, and a launch trailer.

 https://user-images.githubusercontent.com/65775557/161876811-81a9af95-ef98-43a6-9128-429822842a0b.mp4